Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Reconstruction of the parent population's properties

-On the other hand, the uncertainties on the histogram distribution of ReMPI are relatively larger than those on the Gaussian distribution, especially for the two bins around the peak, but this is expected, because ReMPI has many more free parameters ($8\times2$ versus 2), since the parent distribution is non-parametric and specified with an arbitrary histogram.
+On the other hand, the uncertainties on the histogram distribution of FFPI are larger than those on the Gaussian distribution, especially for the two bins around the peak, but this is expected, because FFPI has many more free parameters ($8\times2$ versus 2), since the parent distribution is nonparametric and specified with an arbitrary histogram.
 Also, the assumption of the Gaussian parent distribution is a much stronger prior than the non-informative one on the histogram model.
-It works well when the parent distribution is indeed a Gaussian, like this test sample, but with ReMPI we keep the possibility of finding alternative distributions.
-Actually, in ReMPI we have the freedom to adjust the informative level of the prior by changing the concentration parameter $\alpha$ of the Dirichlet distribution.
+It works well when the parent distribution is indeed a Gaussian, like this test sample, but with FFPI we keep the possibility of finding alternative distributions.
+Actually, in FFPI we have the freedom to adjust the informative level of the prior by changing the concentration parameter $\alpha$ of the Dirichlet distribution.
 For example, if we believe that very few objects would have $\Gamma$ close to the boundaries of the parameter space, we can increase $\alpha$ to give more weight to the bins around the center and penalize those close to the boundaries, imposing an approximate Gaussian prior on the parent distribution of $\Gamma$.

 The corner plot \citep{corner} in Fig.~\ref{fig:simul_gamma_recon} shows the PDFs of $p_2$ through $p_5$, which contain all the sources, and their correlations.
-The adjacent bins are strongly anti-correlated, especially the two bins around the peak, which is a natural outcome of applying the redistribution matrix.
+The adjacent bins are strongly anticorrelated, especially the two bins around the peak, which is a natural outcome of applying the transfer matrix.
 On the other hand, bins that are not neighbors are clearly uncorrelated.
 This shows that the matrix of $\Gamma$ is not far from being diagonal, and mainly redistributes the probability into the neighboring bins.